tellor-io/dataSpecs/types/TruflationCPI.md

 ## JSON Representation
 The JSON representation of a query type is needed to construct query objects in a variety of languages.
 It contains the essential components of a query: type name, parameters in an ordered list and their corresponding value types, as well as the expected response type for the query.

-The JSON representation of a `AmpleforthUSPCE` query is as follows:
+The JSON representation of a `TruflationCPI` query is as follows:
 ```json
 {
     "type": "TruflationCPI",